6 Vital Features to Look For in a Time and Billing Software

-Architects and engineers must implement tools and technologies to increase and maintain their AE firms' work productivity to survive the new economy.
+Engineers must implement tools and technologies to increase and maintain their AE firms' work productivity to survive any economy.

-71 percent of the time businesses dedicate to administration are taken up by accounting and payment processing tasks.
+71% of the time businesses dedicate to administration is taken up by accounting and payment processing tasks.
 These include issuing invoices and chasing payments.

 Manually creating, printing, and mailing invoices is a colossal waste of time and exposes you to input errors, forgotten invoices, and other costly mistakes.
 Stop wasting time on archaic invoicing processes and switch to digital processes.

 While issuing invoices is unavoidable, manually issuing them is not.
-BQE CORE is one solution that assists businesses with digital invoicing (Related: Online Invoicing and Payment Software: Good for Cash Flow, Great for Customers).
+BQE CORE is one solution that assists businesses with digital invoicing.

 Smart, time and billing software solutions like BQE CORE make the entire process of invoicing a breeze while also giving you the opportunity to automate your invoicing cycle.
 For example, taking half of your projects and billing them in the middle of the month allows you to spread out your cash flow rather than waiting for all your A/R to come in during one week.